SalahUddin7/LIVE-website-for-a-SWEDISH-RESTAURENT-/README.md

-# Website for a SWEDISH RESTAURENTin Stockholm (Live and Active)
+# Website for a SWEDISH RESTAURENT in Stockholm (Live and Active)
 This is a real website for a SWEDISH RESTAURENT.
 This was my first project using Wordpress.
 Owner of the restaurent wanted to do it in Wordpress- and that is why I used wordpress.